20 Best Things To Do in Phuket: Skip the Tourist Traps

 Swimming spots on the Maya Bay boat tour

-12. Spend the Day at a Beach Club
+12. Pass the Day at a Beach Club

 13. Take a Muay Thai Boxing Class